 Call for Papers: African American Freedom Movement

 Please join the Journal of American History in its exploration of the African American freedom movement, focusing on the history, meaning, and legacies of the civil rights struggles of the 1950s and 1960s.
 Over the next three years, we invite scholars to submit articles that address the events of those years and illuminate new ways of thinking about the historical significance of that momentous time.
 Specialists in all fields of history are encouraged to submit their work for consideration.
-Please see the article submission guidelines for instructions.

 Call for Papers: Civil War

 During the sesquicentennial of the Civil War, the Journal of American History would like to encourage the submission of articles that explore all aspects of the conflict.
-Please see the article submission guidelines for article submission guidelines.

-The Journal of American History has launched a podcast section of our Web site (http://www.journalofamericanhistory.org/podcast/) where interviews with several JAH authors are available.
-Our most recent podcast features “Imperiled Promise: The State of History in the National Park Service,” the OAH’s report examining the practice and presentation of American history in the National Park Service.
+The Journal of American History has launched a podcast section of our Web site where interviews with several JAH authors are available.
+Our most recent podcast features Barbara Young Welke talking about her June 2014 article “The Cowboy Suit Tragedy: Spreading Risk, Owning Hazard in the Modern American Consumer Economy.”
 We will regularly be posting interviews with other JAH authors as well.

 In the future we hope also to bring you podcasts of conversations with award-winning authors of books on American history.
-Anyone may listen to and download these high-quality audio files for free.
+Anyone may listen to and download these high-quality audio files for free at http://www.journalofamericanhistory.org/podcast.